leemr0903/MaddieLee_Portfolio/README.md

 # Swire Delivery Standarization

 This project, completed for the University of Utah MSBA Capstone, focuses on optimizing delivery strategies for Swire Coca-Cola by identifying high-potential customers at risk of being misclassified into a lower-touch delivery route.
 Using predictive modeling, dashboard visualizations, and customer segmentation, our team developed data-driven recommendations to balance operational efficiency with long-term revenue growth.
+Our group was awarded first place for this project among all capstone teams.

 [**View Full Project Details and Notebook**](https://github.com/leemr0903/Swire-Coca-Cola/blob/4a9467a8f929d92282c65d51dab2150f46003d1d/README.md)